 Q: What is the committee’s relationship to the California Supreme Court?

 A: The committee is appointed and authorized by the California Supreme Court as part of the court’s constitutional responsibility to guide the conduct of judges and judicial candidates (Cal.
 Const., art.
-VI, § 18, subd. (m).)
-The committee’s work, however, is independent of the court, the CJP, the Judicial Council, the Administrative Office of the Courts, and other entities.
+VI, § 18, subd. (m)).
+The committee’s work, however, is independent of the court, the CJP, the Judicial Council, and all other entities.

 Q: What is the committee’s relationship to the California Supreme Court Advisory Committee on the Code of Judicial Ethics?

 A: The advisory committee is also appointed and authorized by the California Supreme Court as part of the court’s constitutional responsibility to guide the conduct of judges and judicial candidates (Cal.
 Const., art.
-VI, § 18, subd. (m).)
-The advisory committee makes recommendations to the court regarding whether amendments to the California Code of Judicial Ethics are necessary or appropriate.
-The advisory committee also publishes commentary following each canon in the Code of Judicial Ethics.
+VI, § 18, subd. (m)).
+The advisory committee makes recommendations to the court regarding amendments to the California Code of Judicial Ethics.
+The advisory committee also publishes commentary following many canon provisions in the Code of Judicial Ethics.
 The advisory committee’s commentary, by explanation and example, provides guidance as to the purpose and meaning of the canons.
-CJEO provides written opinions and oral advice on proper judicial conduct under the Code of Judicial Ethics and other relevant authorities, so its work often interprets and applies the published advisory committee commentary.
+CJEO provides written opinions and expedited advice on proper judicial conduct under the Code of Judicial Ethics and other relevant authorities, so its work often interprets and applies the published advisory committee commentary.
 CJEO ’s work, however, is independent of the advisory committee and all other entities.

 Q: What is the committee’s relationship to the California Judges Association (CJA)?

 A: CJA is a private association of judges that has provided advice and guidance on judicial ethics to the California bench for over 50 years.
 CJEO is an advisory committee authorized and appointed by the California Supreme Court as part of the court’s constitutional responsibility to guide the conduct of judges and judicial candidates (Cal.
 Const., art.
-VI, § 18, subd. (m).)
-CJEO’s members are judges and justices from across the state who provide advice and written opinions on judicial ethics topics as guidance to the judiciary and the public.
-CJA was actively involved in the implementation of CJEO and CJA coordinates with CJEO on tracking issues for CJEO to address in written opinions.
+VI, § 18, subd. (m)).
+CJEO’s members are judges and justices, and a commissioner, from across the state who provide advice and written opinions on judicial ethics topics as guidance to the judiciary and the public.
+CJA was actively involved in the implementation of CJEO, and CJA coordinates with CJEO on tracking issues for CJEO to address in written opinions.
 As part of that coordination, CJEO refers all requests for oral advice to the CJA judicial ethics hotline, which has a long history of providing oral advice to judges, without regard to membership in CJA.
-CJEO will consider giving oral advice when a judge does not want to contact CJA or when a CJEO opinion may provide an answer.
+CJEO gives expedited advice when a judge does not want to contact CJA or when a CJEO opinion may provide an answer.